How do I find a stock's cost basis?

 • Go online for historical stock prices

 • For example, view the historical section at Marketwatch or Nasdaq.
-It's generally acceptable to take the lowest and highest price from a given day and average them to arrive at a cost.
+It's generally acceptable to take the lowest and highest prices from a given day and average them to arrive at a cost.
 It's also acceptable to use the closing price on the day of purchase.

 • These free services may not include events that affect basis, such as reinvested dividends, spin-offs, and stock splits.